 Mike Wager - 4 May 2021

-The latest Salesforce update is nearly upon us, bringing with it improved UI for greater functionality.
-Brilliant for users, but don't expect the joy to spread to your testers.
+Every major Salesforce release brings with it improved UI for greater functionality.
+Brilliant for users, but don't expect the joy to spread to your testers or Salesforce Admins.

 As with a lot of these new releases, even the most minor UI changes have the potential to break your tests, perpetuating a never-ending cycle of test maintenance — especially when using an automation tool that instruments into the codebase.